• Home

 Instructions

-1. In a pot bring all ingredients except for the salt to a boil.
+2. Put the rinsed beans in a pot along with all the other ingredients except for the salt and bring to a boil.

 Recipe Notes